Top

 Retaliation is illegal and can lead to a substantially higher jury verdict than otherwise would be the case.
 Because of this, employers should treat complaints of harassment very seriously and carefully address an employee’s concerns.

-If you are being sexually harassed, it is a good idea to build a paper trail, including letters, photos, sexually explicit emails or other tangible items.
-If the evidence of offending conduct is on a large piece of furniture or other item that you cannot keep, take photographs of the evidence.
+If you are being sexually harassed, it is a good idea to build a paper trail, including letters, photos, sexually explicit emails, or other tangible items.
+If the evidence of offending conduct is on a large piece of furniture or other item you cannot keep, take photographs of the evidence.

 Legal Blogs